OlaroPeterCelestine/api-demi/README.md

 ## Notes

-- This API uses an in-memory data store.
-Data will be lost when the server restarts.
+- This API uses PostgreSQL for persistent data storage.
+Data persists across server restarts.
-- For production use, replace the in-memory store with a proper database (PostgreSQL, MongoDB, etc.).
+- The database table is automatically created on first server startup.
 - JSON Schema validation ensures request data integrity.
 - The server automatically uses the `PORT` environment variable provided by Render.
+- Database connection string can be configured via the `DATABASE_URL` environment variable.

 # api-demi